jladdjr/mud/README.md

 - Create the mud user with:
   `CREATE ROLE mud WITH LOGIN PASSWORD 'thisisnotarealpassword';`

-Next, add the following line to pg\_hba.conf to ensure password-based access is enabled for the `mud` user.
+Next, add the following line to `/etc/postgresql/15/main/pg\_hba.conf` to ensure password-based access is enabled for the `mud` user.
 Place this rule before all other existing rules to make sure it is evaluated first (the rules in pg\_hba.conf are evaluated sequentially).

   `local all mud md5`